henzonz/henzonz/README.md

 - Hi I'm Henzon!
+I have a deep interest and passion for Software Engineering.
-I'm currently looking for a Junior Software Engineer opportunity.
+- I'm currently looking for Junior Software Engineering opportunities.
-- The tech/stack I have experience with are: React, Node.js, Bootstrap, HTML/CSS, JavaScript, Express, and MySQL.
+- The tech/stack I have experience with are: React, Express.js, Node.js, Bootstrap, HTML/CSS, JavaScript, Express, and MySQL.
-- Currently, I'm building and designing a website for a small family owned restaurant.
-- My current interest is on web development because I love the process of designing and building a website!